-Effective on November 1, 2021, the Company acquired 80% interest of RKingsCompetitions Ltd., a UK company.
-As a result, we entered into the business-toconsumer ("B2C") segment by offering pay to enter prize competitions throughout the UK.
-These prize competitions require entrants to demonstrate sufficient skill, knowledge, or judgment to have a chance of winning and participants are provided with a route to free entry to the prize competitions as required by UK law.
-We refer to these as "pay to enter prize competitions".
-Effective on August 1, 2022, the Company acquired a 100% ownership interest in GMG Assets Limited ("GMG Assets"), a UK company, which was formed to facilitate the Company's operation of RKings.
+With the acquisition of 80% of RKingsCompetitions Ltd. ("RKings") effective on November 1, 2021 (and the acquisition of the remaining 20% of RKings effective November 4, 2022), the Company entered into the business-to-consumer ("B2C") segment by offering what we refer to as "pay to enter prize competitions" throughout the UK.
+These prize competitions are not gambling or a lottery; we do not offer B2C online sports betting and/or online casino services in the UK.
+The prize competitions require entrants to demonstrate sufficient skill, knowledge or judgment to have a chance of winning and participants are provided with a route to free entry to the prize competitions as required by UK law.
+Also, effective on August 1, 2022, the Company expanded its B2C reach by acquiring GMG Assets Limited ("GMG Assets"), a UK company, which was formed to facilitate the Company's operations of RKings.